Babacar29/certification-exercises/README.md

   --split-by a.id --target-dir /user/foo/joinresults
   ```

-### Export data to a MySQL database from HDFS using Sqoop
+### ii.
+Export data to a MySQL database from HDFS using Sqoop
 The export tool exports a set of files from HDFS back to an RDBMS.
 The target table must already exist in the database.
 The input files are read and parsed into a set of records according to the user-specified delimiters.

 The default operation is to transform these into a set of *INSERT* statements that inject the records into the database.
 In "update mode," Sqoop will generate *UPDATE* statements that replace existing records in the database.